 A mental health problem is any condition that makes it difficult for a person to think, feel, behave, or function as they would normally.
 This difficulty may be long-lasting, or it may occur from time to time.
 Mental illnesses include conditions such as depression, schizophrenia, eating disorders, and anxiety.
 Like with any other illness, it’s necessary to see a health provider who can diagnose the issue and help treat it.

 If you notice any unusual or disturbing changes to your behavior or how you feel, it’s important to tell your parents or a trusted adult right away so you can get help.
-Symptoms that should cause concern include an inability to eat or sleep; a drastic decrease in energy; feelings of hopelessness, confusion, worry, or fear; frequent or sudden bouts of anger; or feeling on edge or like you can’t calm down.
+Symptoms that should cause concern include an inability to eat or sleep; unable to make critical decisions; a drastic decrease in energy; feelings of hopelessness, confusion, worry, or fear; frequent or sudden bouts of anger; or feeling on edge or like you can’t calm down.
 Some people who are experiencing mental health problems may find that they’ve lost interest in the things that they normally enjoy: They may no longer want to spend time with their friends, find it difficult to go to school or focus while in school, or fight constantly with family and friends.
 Some mental health issues can even cause people to hear voices or want to hurt themselves or others; if this happens to you, it’s crucial that you get help immediately.

 Getting Help

-The simplest way for many teens to get the help they need is to talk to their parents, but if you don’t feel comfortable doing that, you could turn to another trusted adult such as a teacher, another family member, or a religious leader.
+The simplest way for many people to get the help they need is to talk to their parents, but if you don’t feel comfortable doing that, you could turn to another trusted adult such as a teacher, another family member, or a religious leader.
 You might also just call your doctor yourself.
 When you’re deciding who to talk to about your concerns, pick someone who is not judgmental, is a good listener, respects the need for privacy, and will take what is said seriously.
 This person should also be someone who you’re comfortable talking to and who gives good advice.
 If you’re not comfortable talking to someone you know about your problems, you can also talk to someone anonymously by calling a hotline or using another type of support service.

 214.828.1000

 Suicide and Crisis Center of North Texas: The crisis line is staffed by trained, caring volunteers who are able to talk an listen 365 days a year.
-Our services are free and confidential. www.sccenter.org/sos.html
+Our services are free and confidential. https://www.sccenter.org

 800.273.8255